It’s time to spill the beans on buying a new jet ski from a dealership in this new guide.

 You will get the best deal possible when it’s the colder months.

-Most dealerships don’t even require you to take delivery until it is warmer and will keep the jet ski in the crate.
+Most dealerships don’t even require you to take delivery until it is warmer and will keep them in the crate.
 Just call them up before you want to ride, and you’ll start the season off right.

-The best time to buy during the month is either the last week of the month or the end of the first week.
+The best times to buy during the month are either the last week or the end of the first week.

 7. You Can Get Better Deals On Overstocked Inventory